3 Dreams

 Be Careful What You Wish For!

-He immediately discovers that free will sometimes comes with a very high price, when his life is upended and one thing after another goes to south.
-In the end, it's an uplifting tale about dogged perseverance, rising above self doubt, believing in your talent against all odds - and getting a bit lucky.
+Jonathan Lane decides to leave his high paying, but stressful career to pursue his passion for songwriting.
+He immediately discovers that some choices come with a steep price.
+Almost immediately his life is upended as one thing after another goes south.
+In the end, it's an uplifting tale about rising above self doubt, believing in your talent against all odds and the power of two.

 Jim Malloy jmalloy@3dreamscreative.com 203.746.6289